Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-### Handling the cannonball's movement and collision detection
+### Handling the cannonballs' movement and collision detection

-The cannonballs reducer function is similar to the coins reducer function.
-It moves the cannonballs further along their path leaving the island and tests against player collisions.
+The cannonballs stream is very similar to the coins stream.
+It's reducer function moves the cannonballs further along their path, leaving the island, and tests against player collisions.

 ~~~js
 const cannonballs = events.map(([clock]) => (state) => {